GuilhermoReadonly/asteroids/README.md

 This is just a pet project whose main goal is for me to learn the rust language.
 And also what is more fun than playing a game ?
 Making a game !

-So nothing fancy, just an old fashioned asteroid game.
+So nothing fancy, just an old fashioned asteroids game.

 ## Roadmap (more or less by priorities):
 * [ ] Improve hitbox